-Chris has 25 years experience in the property services sector and has previously held senior management and board positions with Colliers International and Jones Lang LaSalle both in Australia / New Zealand and in Asia.
+Chris has 25 years' experience in the property services sector and has previously held senior management and board positions with Colliers International and Jones Lang LaSalle both in Australia / New Zealand and in Asia.
+Chris holds a Bachelor of Business Land Economics and is a Fellow of the Royal Institute of Chartered Surveyors and an Associate of the Australian Property Institute.
+During the past 3 years, he has not acted as a director of any other Australian listed public company.